blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/QOwnNotes+.md

 	- Things go in and out of fashion
 - Philosophy of Security
 	- [[Security]]
-- Philosophy of Religion
-	- Philosophy will never be complete
-	- In the past, we thought that one idea would fit for everyone
 - Logic
 	-
 	- Factors
 	- The wages of sin are death
+- Philosophy of Religion
+	- Philosophy will never be complete, because new factors will come in
+	-
+	- In the past, we thought that one idea would fit for everyone
 - 50/50 of Sankhya Metaphysics
 - Use of Ambiguous Words
 	- "Muslim", "Truth Speaker"